martin-ez/Embedded-Custom-Object-Detection/README.md

 python3 Datatset.py
 ```

-### Training with custom dataset
+### Training with a custom dataset
-The models feature on TensorFlow's Detection Model Zoo are trained on the COCO (Common Objects in Context) dataset, which has 80 different classes including person, car, cat, dog and others.
+The models featured on TensorFlow's Detection Model Zoo are trained on the COCO (Common Objects in Context) dataset, which has 80 different classes including person, car, cat, dog and others.
 We will use a technique known as Transfer Learning to re-purpose an already trained model so it can detect new classes.
-This technique have proven to reduce training time and the need for bigger datasets, since the convolution network already learned to detect basic shapes and patterns.
+This practice has proven to reduce training time and the need for bigger datasets, since the convolution network already has learned to detect basic shapes and patterns.

 A model learns to detect new classes using pre-classified images as its training data.
-This way, the human knowledge use to classify this images is transfer into the model weights and parameters.
-This means that you will have to prepare a dataset for the model to train on.
+This way, the human knowledge used to classify this images is transfer into the model weights and parameters.
+This means that you will have to prepare a dataset for the model to train with.
 There are three steps to train the model with our custom data: collect images, label the images and train the model.

 ### Collect dataset images
 The first step is to collect as many images as possible containing the classes we want to identify.
-Depending on the complexity and number of classes, the number of images required for a good training may vary.
-Normally, 150 to 200 images is a good minimum.
-But the bigger the training dataset, the better the model can perform.
-Is also a good idea to use a wide range of images, using different light conditions, different backgrounds, showcasing the classes at different angles and distances, etc. This will help the model to generalize better, and therefore be able to predict the classes on an image more accurately.
+Depending on the complexity and number of classes, the number of images required for a proper training may vary.
+Normally, 150 to 200 images is an acceptable minimum, but the bigger the training dataset, the better the model can perform.
+It's also a good idea to use a wide range of images, using different light conditions, different backgrounds, showcasing the classes at different angles and distances, etc. This will help the model to generalize better, and therefore be able to predict the classes on an image more accurately.

 After you collect all the images, you will have to divide them between a training set and a test set.
-The common way to do this is to select 10% of the images at random to be the testing set and the rest is use for training.
+The common way to do this is to select 10% of the images at random to be the testing set and the rest is used for training.
 This is needed so we have a set of test images that the model will not see during training and will work as a way to measure the training process performance.

 Using the laptop or desktop computer you will perform the training on, copy the images you collected inside the `data` folder of the project.
 Putting the train and test images in there respective folders.
 ```